Functions

 CAST(expr AS type_name)

-Applicable Data Types: The type of the input parameter expr can be any type except JSON and VARBINARY.
-If type_name is VARBINARY, expr must be of VARCHAR type.
+can be any type except JSON and VARBINARY.
+If type_name

 Nested Subquery Support: Applicable to both inner and outer queries.

-Applicable To: Tables and supertables.
+Applicable to: Tables and supertables.

-• Unsupported type conversions will result in an error.
+- Unsupported type conversions will result in an error.

-3. When converting to string types, if the converted length exceeds the specified length in type_name, it will truncate but will not trigger an error.
+can represent, it will overflow, but will not throw an error. - When converting to string types, if the converted length exceeds the length specified in

 TO_ISO8601